makeitouthill/Code-JS-Quiz/README.md

 ## Learning Points

-    Through building this application I learned about innerHTML function this allows me to have updating html after events are triggered.
+    Through building this application I learned about innerHTML function this allows me to have an updating html after events are triggered.

 ## Credits